Barnato/ibm-full-stack-cloud-developer/introduction-to-web-development-with-html-css-javascript/css-html-javascript.md

 * XML - an extensible mark up language - design and transport data - displays web documents.

-* XHMTL - similar to HTML but with stricter formatting rules.
+* XHTML - similar to HTML but with stricter formatting rules.

 * Web Storage APIs - APIs allow data storage in a browser.